 In my relationships with co-workers and clients alike, I focus on building trust and credibility, and I’m excited about potentially bringing that skill set to your company.
 If you have any questions or need any further information, please feel free to contact me by email or phone.

-Writing a good follow-up email can do a lot to keep you at the forefront of the Hiring Manager’s attention.
+Writing a good follow-up email can do a lot of help you stand out to any recruiting manager.

 Stay In Touch

 Another important factor of following up after an interview is to stay in touch.
-It’s not uncommon for a recruiter or hiring manager to reach out through email with a question or two.
+It’s not uncommon for a recruiting officer or hiring manager to reach out through email with a question or two.
 It’s important to routinely check your messages to ensure you get back to them in a timely manner.
-Companies can’t wait around for responses and if you miss an email they may move to another viable candidate.
+Companies can’t wait around for responses, and if you miss an email, they may move to another viable candidate.
 Respond to any messages in a quick and efficient manner.
-Stay reachable and you increase your chances of being invited in for a follow-up interview.
+Stay reachable, and you increase your chances of being invited in for a follow-up interview.

 Follow Up With Your Recruiter

-Our goal is to bridge the gap between business and employee, matching qualified workers with the companies who need them.
-If you have any further questions or you’re ready to start the recruiting process, contact us today.
+At TechBridge, our goal is to bridge the gap between business and employee, matching qualified workers with the companies who need them.
+If you have any further questions or you’re interested in our staffing and recruiting process, contact us today!